 Wheelhouse is premium cannabis made local, but our high-quality doesn't equate to high prices.
 We offer frequent deals on a wide range of products, so you can try something new every time you stop by.
 We also have discounts for students, seniors, veterans, new members, and referrals.View Deals

 Variety and quality: what more could you ask for?
 Wheelhouse offers a great selection of cannabis options.
-No matter which is your favorite, you'll always be getting premium products, guaranteed.Shop Now
+No matter which is your favorite, you'll always be getting premium products, guaranteed.Order Now

 Part of being knowledgeable is sharing that knowledge with others.
 The budtenders of Wheelhouse love sharing their passion and expertise, and we're always hosting product demos.
 Feel free to stop by -- our door is always open.View Events